 Consider a Day-Of Coordinator

 Even when a full-service wedding planner isn’t in the cards, hiring a professional to oversee the day-of details can be a game changer.
-This person can keep track of vendors, keep everything on schedule and do all the tasks you won’t have time to do while you’re getting ready and having the time of your life.
+They'll keep track of vendors for you, keep an eye on the schedule, and help with any last-minute details and on-site tasks you realistically simply won’t have time for while you’re getting ready with the bridal party, telling stories, taking photos, and generally having the time of your life.